tortle-sh/AssetTagTreePlugin/README.md

 The AssetTagTree (ATT) is a tree structure which mimics the structure of all GameplayTags used for categorization, using GameplayTags as identifiers for nodes.
 A node within this tree stores UObject references of subjects, which are directly assigned to this node, and callback delegates which are used to inform observers about changes.

 > Note: The AssetTagTree is NOT being persisted.
-It only lives in memory, sharing the life cycle of the engine.
+It only lives in-memory, sharing the life cycle of the engine.

 ### AssetTagTreeSubsystem
 The AssetTagTreeSubsystem is an EngineSubsystem used to manage the AssetTagTree and provides functionality to add/remove subjects to/from the ATT,